-God created us in His image according to the book of Genesis, This means that God shared the same nature that He has.
-God expects us to be like Him not be Him or to replace Him.
+God created us in His image according to the book of Genesis; This means that God shared the exact nature that He has.
+God expects us to be like Him, not be Him or to replace Him.
 Alexander Pope’s “To err is human to forgive divine.”
 It is a well-used verse during his time and time forward.
-The truth is that God gave us the wonderful ability to love and forgive just like He does.
+The truth is that God gave us the remarkable ability to love and forgive just like He does.

-As humans, we all make mistakes and that mistake begins in the Garden of Eden a very long time ago.
+As humans, we all make mistakes, and that mistake began in the Garden of Eden a very long time ago.
 It could be the reason for becoming the perfect imperfection of humankind.
-However, when it comes to forgiveness, many of us are quick to forgive as God does, but the matter is our imperfection to hold to that pain.
+However, when it comes to Forgiveness, many of us are quick to forgive as God does, but the matter is our imperfection to hold to that pain.
 We cannot overcome the power of the mind.

-We are quick to remember that painful experience even we said we forgive and do not want to relive it again if there is resentment remaining it will come back over and over.
-It’s not easy to forget especially if the person that did you wrong never ask for forgiveness.
-It usually takes a bigger heart to forgive, and if you don’t forget it will do you more harm than the one that did you wrong.
+We quickly remember that painful experience even though we say we forgive and do not want to relive it again.
+If there is resentment remaining, it will come back over and over.
+It’s not easy to forget, especially if the person that did you wrong never asks for Forgiveness.
+It usually takes a bigger heart to forgive, and if you don’t forget, it will do you more harm than the One that did you wrong.
 Forgive and forget is easy to say than done.

-Those that don’t have a big heart to forgive may think that it is one-sided favor benefiting the one at fault, leaving the one that is offended as a victim of circumstances and be consumed by resentment and live in pain.
+Those that don’t have a big heart to forgive may think that it is one-sided favor benefiting the one at fault, leaving the One that is offended as a victim of circumstances and consumed by resentment and living in pain.

-Forgiveness frees us from physical and psychological stress, getting depressed, and live an unhealthy lifestyle.
-There is always a solution to any of that negativity; we should not talk about it anymore, forget about it, distance ourselves to those wrongdoers, and start to live a life focusing on the giver of life.
+Forgiveness frees us from physical and psychological stress, getting depressed, and living an unhealthy lifestyle.
+There is always a solution to any negativity; we should not talk about it anymore, forget about it, distance ourselves from those wrongdoers, and start to live a life focusing on the giver of life.
 God doesn’t want us to live in misery.
 He wants us to enjoy life, continue to help the needy, and enjoy our relationship with Him.
-God loves the humble, continue to be humble, and live a happy life.
+God loves the humble, continue to be humble, and lives a happy life.

-If God can forgive, who are we not to allow forgiveness?
-We are made in His image and His nature of Forgiveness is embedded in us.
+If God can forgive, who are we not to allow Forgiveness?
+We are made in His image, and His nature of Forgiveness is embedded in us.
 We must be aware that we should not ignore it.
-Let go of the feelings that will only give heartache and other psychological stress.
-We must stop feeling angry or resentful towards someone once we entrusted that forgiveness.
-Forgiveness doesn’t mean that we concede to their evil act or give them permission to keep doing the evil thing.
+Let go of the feelings that will only cause heartache and other psychological stress.
+We must stop feeling angry or resentful towards someone once we have entrusted that Forgiveness.
+Forgiveness doesn’t mean we concede to their evil act or permit them to keep doing it.
 We want them to feel the spirit of love, a gift from God that they don’t have.

-There are several scriptures in the Bible indicating that God forgives and forgets our sins.
+Several scriptures in the Bible indicate that God forgives and forgets our sins.
 “I, I am the One who erases all your sins, for my sake, I will not remember your sins.”
 (Isaiah 43:25 NCV)

 16 “This is the agreement[a] I will make